Tuition & Fees

 Current rates can be found on the Tuition and Fees page.

 Alabama Differential Out-of-State Tuition - Residents of Alabama are eligible for Alabama Differential Tuition, a reduced out-of-state tuition rate.
-For more information and to verify residency status for tuition purposes, new graduate students should contact the Graduate School.
+To review residency status, please check your Application Status app on myUWF.
+For more information, new graduate students should review the Residency section.
 Currently enrolled graduate students should contact the Office of the Registrar.

 Active Duty Military - All active duty members of the Armed Forces who are residing or are stationed outside the state of Florida shall have all (100%) out-of-state fees waived by the university.
 Contact the Military & Veterans Resource Center (MVRC) to apply for the Active Duty Military Out-of-State Waiver.